projectcalico/calico/security/kubernetes-network-policy.md

 #### Ingress and egress

 The bulk of securing network traffic typically revolves around defining egress and ingress rules.
 From the point of view of a Kubernetes pod, **ingress** is incoming traffic to the pod, and **egress** is outgoing traffic from the pod.
-In Kubernetes network policy, you create ingress and egress “allow” rules independently (egress, ingress, or both).
+In Kubernetes network policy, you create ingress and egress "allow" rules independently (egress, ingress, or both).

 #### Default deny/allow behavior